Menu Home

 Community Benefits

-This center will benefit the region and the maritime community in several ways:
+The MInC will benefit the region and the maritime community in several ways:

 • Job creation – Creating new employment opportunities for local residents and youth in the participating startups

-• Enhanced image – Building the region’s reputation as a center or excellence for growth in the blue economy
+• Enhanced image– Building the region’s reputation as a center or excellence for growth in the blue economy

 • Increased entrepreneurialism – Elevating awareness of entrepreneurs and stimulating confidence in the maritime industry to create new products and services